-Navigating the display window
+Navigating the graphics window

-Note: Operating Geocap with a two-button mouse or using the Touch-pad is possible but not recommended.
+(i) Note: Operating Geocap with a two-button mouse or using the Touch-pad is possible but not recommended.
 The recommendation is a three-button mouse with a wheel, see picture below.

-is in the display window, and moving the mouse while keeping the button pressed.
+You may use the computer mouse to move around in the display window.
+You do this by pressing one of the mouse buttons while the cursor is in the display window, and moving the mouse while keeping the button pressed.